shoooe/derive/README.md

     // Automatically expands nullable & optional types, which means that `null`
     // and `undefined` will be added automatically to the resulting type if
-    // they existed in the root type.
+    // they existed in the target type.
     bestFriend: {
       name: Auto;
     };